Athletic Training/Sports Medicine

 To become an athletic trainer, you will need at least a bachelor's degree.
 However, this is a competitive field, and more than 70% of current athletic trainers hold a master's degree.

 SMC provides a great way for you to begin your journey at a much lower cost, while gaining valuable practical experience.
 As an athletic training/sports medicine student, you’ll study human anatomy and physiology, kinesiology, nutrition, and medical terminology.
 You'll also learn how to develop healthy lifestyles for your athletes.
-Finally, you’ll apply your skills through hands-on clinical training with an active sports team.
+Finally, you’ll apply your skills through hands-on clinical training.

 The Associate in Arts in Athletic Training/Sports Medicine is designed to transfer to four-year institutions toward a bachelor’s degree.

 View the full curriculum guide for the Associate in Arts in Athletic Training/Sports Medicine.